Best Sledding Hills For New Jersey Families

 Van Saun County Park – Paramus

-With a zoo, carousel, pony rides, and a pond, this park has it all.
+With a zoo, carousel, pony rides, an ice skating rink, and a pond, this park has it all.
 On snowy days, there are a few hills to try here for sledding, but be sure to steer clear of trails near the trees.

 Buccleuch Park – New Brunswick

 Located between the Raritan River and Easton Avenue, Buccleuch Park features 78 acres of rolling terrain.
 The designated sledding hill is located on the north side of the park, near the high-rise building.
 The short, moderately steep hill is a popular destination and gets crowded.
 Weather permitting, the park also allows ice skating.

 Sledding is allowed on the hill next to the Hooks Creek Lake parking lot, and cross-country skiing is permitted on the fields.
 The hill is on the shorter side and has both smooth and bumpy lanes.

 Donaldson Park – Highland Park

 Located on the banks of the Raritan River, the 90-acre Donaldson Park has a designated sledding spot at the end of South 2nd Avenue.
 Head there for some slippery winter fun!

 Holmdel Park – Holmdel

 Holmdel Park is a great spot for sledding on the hill near the pond, and you can ice skate on the pond when the ice is more than 5-inches thick.
 Note that the designated, mid-length sledding hill can get pretty crowded and lines can build leading up to the hill, so plan to arrive early!